jjjj473/robscript/README.md

 11. **core** – ties all other systems together
 12. **robplayer main** – application entry point

-Currently each system only prints initialization and shutdown messages, but the structure allows further expansion for a full-featured media player.
+The sample implementation keeps things lightweight but demonstrates how each subsystem can interact.
+Logging supports debug levels, the playlist tracks the current file, and the controller manages a basic play/pause state.